Navigating Immigration Law · · 20 min read

 Understand the Deportation Process

-The removal process in the United States can feel overwhelming.
+The deportation process in the United States can feel overwhelming.
 It starts with identifying someone as removable, which can happen through an arrest by Immigration and Customs Enforcement (ICE) or during a routine check.
 Once identified, the individual receives a Notice to Appear (NTA), detailing the charges and the scheduled hearing date.

 Know your rights: you have the right to remain silent, the right to an attorney, and the right not to sign documents without advice from a lawyer.
 Remember, do not open your door unless ICE has a warrant signed by a judge.
-Familiarizing yourself with the deportation process and learning how to stop deportation can help alleviate anxiety and prepare you for the next steps.
+Familiarizing yourself with the deportation process and learning how to respond can help alleviate anxiety and prepare you for the next steps.

 For urgent legal assistance, we’re here to fight for you.
 Contact Vasquez Law Firm 24/7 at 1-844-967-3536 for a free consultation.
 Your future matters to us.